salex-org/ikea-dirigera-client/README.md

 }
 fmt.Printf("success\n")

-// use AccessToken and TLSFingerprint from auth
+// Keep AccessToken and TLSFingerprint from auth in a secure place
 ```

 Create a client instance to call the API: